 To become party to a treaty, a State must express, through a concrete act, its willingness to undertake the legal rights and obligations contained in the treaty - it must "consent to be bound" by the treaty.
-It can do this in various ways, defined by the terms of the relevant treaty.

 How does a state express its "consent to be bound"?